 The Wine & Spirits Daily Summit is regularly attended by top supplier, distributor and retailer executives in the U.S. wine and spirits industry, in addition to craft distillers, financial analysts, advertising executives and more.
 Ample networking opportunities with the "who's who" of the business guarantees you won't leave without making many new industry connections.

-The 5th Annual Wine Summit will take place at The Hotel Del Coronado in San Diego, CA. The room block at the Hotel Del Coronado is now full.
-If you are still in need of a room, please check out the following hotels in the area: Glorietta Bay Inn, Loews Coronado Bay, and Coronado Marriott.
+The 7th annual Wine & Spirits Summit will take place at Hotel del Coronado in San Diego, CA. Rooms at the Hotel del Coronado are sold out.
+However, there are hotels in the area with availability.
+If you are still in need of a room, please check out the Glorietta Bay Inn, Lowes Coronado Bay and Coronado Marriott.

 The closest airport is the San Diego International Airport which is located about 20 minutes from the hotel.